 Appendix 2: Methods for quantitative bias analysis and capture-recapture analysis

 This appendix provides additional explanation of the quantitative bias analysis and capture-recapture analysis.
-Bias parameters (rates of different types of error and their plausible limits) were estimated through author consensus, then combined with capture-recapture methods (1) to estimate the number of missed cases and total incident live births with Down’s syndrome in England.
-The assigned bias parameters are summarised in Table S3 and stepped results are summarised in Table S4.
+Bias parameters (rates of different types of error and their plausible limits) were estimated through author consensus, then combined with capture-recapture methods (1) to estimate the number of unrecorded cases and total incident live births with Down’s syndrome in England.
+The assigned bias parameters are summarised in Table S2 and stepped results are summarised in Table S3.

 Potential false positive diagnostic codes in HES